M.A.N.T.I.S.: Plot

 However, poor ratings led to an extensive retooling of the concept.
-Midway through the show's run, minor recurring characters like Miles' clichéd sassy black housekeeper Lynette (Lorena Gale) were dropped, and more fantasy adventure elements were incorporated into the premise, including parallel universes, time travel, super-villains, and monsters.
+Midway through the show's run, minor recurring characters like Miles' clichéd sassy black housekeeper Lynette (Lorena Gale) were dropped, and more fantasy adventure elements were incorporated into the premise, including superpowers, parallel universes like the one where a group of eyeless men in black are from, time travel, mad scientists, ghosts, and monsters.

-In one particular episode, the M.A.N.T.I.S. is accidentally thrown 32 years into the future, where he finds that his own technology has been exploited to create a supercomputer called the City Eye which has enslaved the Port Columbia population.
+In one particular episode, the M.A.N.T.I.S. is accidentally thrown 32 years into the future, where he finds that his own technology has been exploited to create a supercomputer called the City Eye (voiced by Malachi Throne) which has enslaved the Port Columbia population.
 He destroys it and sets the human population free before returning to his own time.

-In the series' finale, a trapped Miles and Leora are tragically killed battling an invisible dinosaur.
+In the series' finale, a trapped Miles and Leora are tragically killed battling an invisible bulletproof dinosaur (where the heat signatures of it seen through M.A.N.T.I.S.' goggles give it an Tyrannosauridae-like appearance) as they sacrifice their lives to detonate the fuel cell in the Chrysalis to kill it.
 John seals off the records and technology that had created the M.A.N.T.I.S., thus averting an apocalyptic future.
+He also ends his recording by stating that if anyone uncovers this technology, they should know the pain that Hawkins had gone through.